 Baked Cabbage – I love It.

 Today, we talk about how to make it easy for us busy parents.
 I have something that will really come in handy when you come home tired and just want to take some rest instead of spending hours in the kitchen.
 Today’s star is cabbage!
 This is that type of a vegetable that we somehow always have in our kitchen and we use it only for salads.
-So, when you have some cabbage lying around and you have no idea what to do with it, this is the recipe for you!
+So, when you have some cabbage lying around and you have no idea what to do with it, turn it into a baked cabbage!

 It’s easy, it’s super nourishing and fulfilling, it’s a great substitute for any meal, and trust me, your family will love it.